Interested in Gantt charts? Want to know how they work?

 Let’s look at a few of the best Gantt chart software available so you can see which one is best for your team.

-Workzone has been a significant player in the project management world since 2002 and integrates Gantt chart software into all of its project views.
+Workzone has been a significant player in the project management world since 2002 and integrates intuitive Gantt Chart software into all of its project views.
+Known in the market as the “just right” solution for most teams, Workzone is less complicated than big tools like MS Project, but more powerful than the lightweight, free tools.

-- Quickly see the status of your projects with Gantt charts
+- Quickly see the status of your projects with color-coded Gantt chart status alerts

-- Expanded dashboard reporting view also gives you a great look into the number of tasks assigned to each person
+- Expanded dashboard reporting views also gives you a great look into the number of tasks assigned to each person

 Cons: Some users have complained that the search function could be improved.